The director of global business studies and management professor at Manhattan University is moonlighting as a storyteller.

 “If you’re going to do anything in terms of marketing or sales, you’re going to have either have to know that language or understand how that language works,” Shah said.

-During the exercise, Shah explains the way to say “I love you, mom” is different than the way you say “I love you, brother” but the countless ways to say love are indicative of the fact that relationships are important in the Punjabi and Hindi cultures.
+During the exercise, Shah explains the way to say “I love you, mom” is different than the way you say “I love you, brother” but the countless ways to say love are indicative of the fact that relationships are important in the Gujarat and Hindi cultures.

 Her classroom is full of bilingual students who add their own perspectives on their native languages and how words matter in their culture.